Bélé

-The term bélé also refers to a kind of drum found on Haiti, Dominica, Martinique and Saint Lucia.
+The term bélé also refers to a kind of drum used in some forms of music of Caribbean countries and islands like Dominica, Haiti, Martinique and Saint Lucia.

 History

 The bélé dance formed from a combination of traditional African dance styles and Caribbean influences due to the changed landscape, musical instruments, and tumultuous lifestyle.

 Origin

-In Africa, the bélé dance had origins in Benin at festivals associated with mating and fertility.
+In Kitas, the bélé dance had origins in Benin at festivals associated with mating and fertility.
 A male and female (in Creole, the "Cavalier" and the "Dam") show off their dance skills to the other dancer, hinting at their sexuality in chants led by a "chantuelle" meaning singer, with the refrain or "lavway" given by a chorus of spectators.
 The cavalier and dam take turns dancing.
 The cavalier first demonstrates his prowess, then the dam reacts.
 The cavalier again courts with the dam, and both dance in the wildest part of the bélé.

 In the West Indies, the dance incorporated into work and periods of festivity and lamenting.
 Because the bélé dance ranged through so many diverse occasions and life-events, the dance and music continued to evolve over time from slavery into freedom.
 The French named the dance "Belaire," or good air, which shortened to bélé.